jerryjappinen/Servant/readme.txt

 -----

 1. Download Servant
-2. Unzip the download on a server with PHP 5.2
+2. Unzip the download on a server with PHP 5.2 or newer
 3. Make sure `mod_rewrite` or `rewrite_module` is enabled the server.

 Things should work out-of-the-box.
 You should see the demo site when you point your browser to where you put Servant.